• Skip to primary navigation

 What’s the story about?

-The story starts with Moog and Rockford playing in the park when Rockford accidentally ends up in a boat on the way to the island of Infinity, where the last member of every species to ever exist lives.
-As Moog searches for Rockford he also ends up on a boat heading to Infinity.
-When he arrives the animals are very distrusting as their extinction was mostly caused by humans.
+The story starts with Moog and Rockford playing in the park when Rockford accidentally ends up in a boat on the way to the island of Infinity, where the last member of every species ever to exist lives.
+As Moog searches for Rockford, he also ends up on a boat heading to Infinity.
+When he arrives, the animals are very distrusting as humans mostly caused their extinction.

-I won’t spoil the story too much, but Moog and Rockford face the tough challenge of saving both dogs and humans from extinction.
-I had only briefly touched on the topic of extinction with my own children, so listening and watching this story has led to lots of questions and definitely made them think more about how and why we should look after our planet and the devastating and permanent damage we are doing.
+I won’t spoil the story too much, but Moog and Rockford face the tough challenge of saving dogs and humans from extinction.
+I had only briefly touched on the topic of extinction with my children, so listening and watching this story has led to many questions and made them think more about how and why we should look after our planet and the devastating and permanent damage we are doing.

 Activities to sit alongside Rockford’s Rock Opera